Tathagat017/TownHouse_A-Craftvilla_Clone/README.md

 A website built for catering the needs to people who wish to purhchase quality exotic products such as handicrafts etc

-Tech Stack : JS,HTML , CSS, React.js
+Tech Stack : JS,HTML , CSS, React.js,puppeteer library for web scrapping

 Completely responsive website capable of seamless rendering screens of all sizes.